Maryland Positive Behavior Support Training

 • You are in your own home and talking with someone you hired who is supporting you.
 During the conversation, the person refers to you as a “my client” and says ”let’s do your cares” (referring to plan of care).

-• At your medical appointment, a staff person supporting you talks directly to the doctor about your personal health and does not include you in the conversation.
+• At your medical appointment, a staff person supporting you talks directly to the doctor about your personal health but does not include you in the conversation.
+The staff and doctor ignore you while they discuss your health issues.

 • While getting ready to take a shower, you can’t find any of your towels because someone has ”put them away for you” but the person did not ask you where you usually put your towels.